USS Mississippi (BB-41): Postwar career

 Upon arriving in Norfolk, the ship was converted into a gunnery training ship, and was assigned the hull number AG-128 on 15 February 1946.
 In some references her hull number is given as EAG-128.
 The initially planned armament as a training ship differed somewhat from that actually installed.
-No. 1 turret was replaced by a twin 6-inch (152 mm)/47 caliber dual-purpose turret, the same as mounted on the Worcester class light cruisers.
+No. 1 turret was replaced by a twin 6-inch (152 mm)/47-caliber dual-purpose turret, the same as mounted on the Worcester class light cruisers.
 No. 2 and No. 3 14-inch turrets were removed, but No. 4 turret was initially retained.
-Three twin 5-inch (127 mm)/38 caliber dual-purpose mounts, two single 5-inch/54 caliber dual-purpose mounts (as on the Midway class aircraft carriers), two twin 3-inch (76 mm)/50 caliber mounts, and two 40 mm Bofors quad mounts were installed.
-Additional weapons proposed but not equipped included two twin 5-inch/54 caliber mounts and two twin 3-inch/70 caliber mounts, but the twin 5-inch/54 mount (originally for the Montana-class battleships) never entered service and the 3-inch/70 mount was not ready until 1956.
-Also, a triple 8-inch/55 caliber rapid-fire turret as on the Des Moines class heavy cruisers was proposed in place of No. 3 14-inch turret, but this was not equipped.
+Three twin 5-inch (127 mm)/38-caliber dual-purpose mounts, two single 5-inch/54-caliber dual-purpose mounts (as on the Midway class aircraft carriers), two twin 3-inch (76 mm)/50-caliber mounts, and two 40 mm Bofors quad mounts were installed.
+Additional weapons proposed but not equipped included two twin 5-inch/54-caliber mounts and two twin 3-inch/70-caliber mounts, but the twin 5-inch/54 mount (originally for the Montana-class battleships) never entered service and the 3-inch/70 mount was not ready until 1956.
+Also, a triple 8-inch/55-caliber rapid-fire turret as on the Des Moines class heavy cruisers was proposed in place of No. 3 14-inch turret, but this was not equipped.
 It is unclear if a proposed mixed 20 mm Oerlikon battery of quadruple, twin, and single mounts was installed.

 Mississippi was reconstructed at the Norfolk Naval Shipyard from November 1945 through April 1948.
 During the yard period she served as the flagship of the operational development force from 18 March to 15 May 1947, and as the flagship of Battleships-Cruisers Atlantic Fleet (COMBATCRULANT) from 11 June to 14 July 1947.
 In April 1947 she effectively replaced Wyoming as an anti-aircraft training ship, with Wyoming mooring at a pier across from Mississippi and the bulk of Wyoming's crew "cross-decking" to Mississippi.
 After emerging from the reconstruction, she served in the operational development force, carrying out gunnery tests and helping evaluate new weapon systems.
 The ship had two new RIM-2 Terrier missile launchers installed in 1952 with No. 4 turret removed, the work being completed on 9 August at the Norfolk Naval Shipyard.
 The first test firings of a ship-borne Terrier missile took place on 28–29 January 1953 off Cape Cod.
 Mississippi later tested the Petrel missile, a radar-homing weapon, in February 1956.
 On 17 September, Mississippi was decommissioned at Norfolk, sold for scrap to Bethlehem Steel on 28 November, and subsequently broken up.
+A single 14-inch/50-caliber gun from the ship remains and is located in Bethlehem, Pennsylvania.